walle89/SwedbankJson/docs/reference.md

 ## ListConfirmedTransfers()
 List confirmed money transfers.

-## DeleteTransfer( $transfareId )
+## DeleteTransfer( $transferId )
 Delete a money transfer.
-You will find $transfareId in ListRegisteredTransfers() or ListConfirmedTransfers().
+You will find $transferId in ListRegisteredTransfers() or ListConfirmedTransfers().

 ## ConfirmTransfers()
 Execute registered money transfers.

 ## QuickBalanceAccounts([ string $profileID = '' ])
 Lists possible quick balance accounts.
-If ProfilID is not provied, it will fallback to default profile.
+If ProfileID is not provided, it will fallback to default profile.

 ## QuickBalanceSubscription( string $accountQuickBalanceSubID )
 Activates and connects quick balance to account.